Agil-AZ/JQueryLens/README.markdown

 JQueryLens
 ============================================================

-JQueryLens is a JQuery component which allows to implement a lens over an image uploaded.
+JQueryLens is a JQuery component that allows to place a lens over a given image.

-Example included
+Quickstart
 -------------------------------------------------------

-Inside the "sample" folder is an index.html that shows the operation of the component.

-This image is inside the "img" folder and styles are inside the css folder.

-Here is where we can manipulate the values ​​of div's names, sizes and positions ("index.html", "css / style.css").

-We can change the image instance too ("index.html", "image / image.jpg").
+You can see an example of use in the "sample" folder.
+As you can see in the index.html, we have a specific div structure to get the lens component properly working; we expect to minimize this sort of dependency in further versions of the component.

 index.html
 ----------------------------